Southampton-RSG-Training/setup-documents/markdown/install_anaconda.md

 IDEs: PyCharm, Spyder, VS Code

 We use Python 3*.
 The “Anaconda3” package provides everything Python-related you will need for the workshop.
 To install [Anaconda](https://www.anaconda.com/products/individual), follow the instructions below.

+Once the Anaconda installation is finished you will be asked if you want the installer to initialize Anaconda3 by running conda init?
+You should select yes.

 Some old research projects may be in Python 2 but Python 2 has been retired and new projects should be in Python 3.